-State Funding for SFY20:
+State Funding for SFY21:

-Total original appropriation of state funds for SFY19: \$19,361,132

-Amount of Hawki Trust Fund Dollars added to appropriation: \$1,064,602

-Amount of supplemental appropriation for SFY20 \$1,737,294

-Total State Funding \$22,163,028
+The total original appropriation of state funds for SFY21 was: \$37,598,984 Amount of Hawki Trust Fund Dollars added to appropriation: \$ 3,363,709 Amount of supplemental appropriation for SFY21 \$ 0 Total State Funding \$40,962,693

+\The Hawki Trust fund dollars are dollars not spent the previous year on Hawki that then are applied to the next year's Hawki budget.
+These funds remain available for Hawki's use and do not return to the general fund.